aaort/todos/README.md

 ## Overview

-This is my first Flutter project, and I am still working on it as a learning experience.
+This was my first Flutter project that I built as the part of learning process.

 ## Getting Started